-Birth cohort study

-Currently we are also conducting a birth cohort study on 2000 new born babies in Nha Trang, Vietnam.
-This study was conducted in collaboration with the Pediatric Department of Nagasaki University to study congenital infection and host genetic factors on physical-neurological development of the child and development of SPID.
+Birth cohort study: We are also conducting a birth cohort study on 2000 new born babies in Nha Trang, Vietnam since 2009.
+This study was conducted to study congenital infection and host genetic factors on physical-neurological development of the child and development of SPID.
+We are also studying congenital rubella infection and its complication in Vietnam.